-Under the underwriting agreement, which is filed as an exhibit to the registration statement relating to this prospectus, each of the underwriters named below, for whom Lehman Brothers Inc. is acting as a representative, has severally agreed to purchase from us the number of common shares shown opposite its name below:
+Under the underwriting agreement, which is filed as an exhibit to the registration statement relating to this prospectus, each of the underwriters named below, for whom Lehman Brothers Inc. is acting as a representative, has severally agreed to purchase from the selling shareholder and us the number of common shares shown opposite its name below:

 Underwriters Number of Shares

-Lehman Brothers Inc. 4,900,000
+Lehman Brothers Inc.

-Thomas Weisel Partners LLC 1,050,000
+Thomas Weisel Partners LLC

-RBC Capital Markets Corporation 700,000
+RBC Capital Markets Corporation

-WR Hambrecht + Co LLC 350,000
+WR Hambrecht + Co LLC

-Total 7,000,000
+Total 25,000,000